The photo is compliments of Unsplash.

 As much as I would immediately like a nice Georgian in a certain neighborhood in Toronto (which I truly believe I will get into one day), I have to take focused and measurable steps towards making my starter home a reality (so that my forever home, that Georgian in a certain neighborhood, can happen too).
 Steps, measured monthly and annually, are what I will take.

 Yea, have a plan.
-I have been looking for a nice stable job that will allow me to save more aggressively (re an RRSP and a TFSA) than I have been able to do right now.
+I have been looking for a nice stable job or two that will allow me to save more aggressively than I have been able to do right now.

 And that’s it!
-I promise to keep you guys updated on my home buying process (when the time comes), and maybe I’ll do some budget and money saving posts too.
-This whole accidental process has really lit a fire under my ass, and it has transformed my life trajectory for the better.
+I promise to keep you guys updated on my home buying process (when the time comes), and maybe I will do some budget and money saving posts too.
+This whole accidental process has really lit a fire under my ass, and it has made it all much more real for me.